Preparing for The Super Bowl - February 7th, Hour 2

 I got a whole 15 seconds.

-For a field goal, then you said sometimes one, sometimes two.
+Then you said sometimes one, sometimes two.

 And I said that is the wrong answer.

-Because the goal going down the field through the uprights, or as I would call them, the field goal are the points that we use in the football game.
+Because the goal going down the field through the uprights, or as I would call them, the field goal, are the points that we use in the football game.

-Now I don't know all the special names that you have for all the special things, but I know that.
+Now, I don't know all the special names that you have for all the special things, but I know that.

-Field goal is not a special name.
+Field gold is not a special name.

 What is the matter with you?